briis/pyrenoweb/README.md

 ADDRESS: Streetname number, ZipCode City
 ````

-You will need the *MUNICIPALITY ID* and *ADDRESS ID* to retieve your Pick-Up Schedule.
+You will need the *MUNICIPALITY ID* and *ADDRESS ID* to retrieve your Pick-Up Schedule.

 Now you can test and validate the sensor data, by running `renoweb.py data <Municipality ID> <Address ID>`.
 This should output the data for your address.